mannievilla/Project_2/README.md

 3. Downloaded SUB-IP/population CSV from census.gov website.

 Step 2 Transform:
-1. Avocado sales CSV: Formatted dates from YYYY-MM-DD to MM/DD/YYYY.
-Removed ###### values from date column.
-Formatted text and numbers.
-Removed bag (Total Bags/Small Bags/Large Bags/XLarge Bags) columns.
-Removed commas from region column.
+1. Avocado sales CSV:
+	- Formatted dates from YYYY-MM-DD to MM/DD/YYYY.
+	- Removed ###### values from date column.
+	- Formatted text and numbers.
+	- Removed bag (Total Bags/Small Bags/Large Bags/XLarge Bags) columns.
+	- Removed commas from region column.
+	- Removed non-city data from region.
+	- Formatted columns names to be lower case.

-2.	simplemaps
+2.	simplemaps:
+	- Removed all columns except for zip, city, and state_name.
+	- Added city ID.

-3. SUB-IP: renamed to "population".
+3. SUB-IP:
+	- Renamed to "population" and imported into a Pandas data frame.
+	- Split city_state column into separate city and state columns.
+	- Added city ID.

 Step 3 Load:
-After extracting and transforming the data, we were left with three data frames: population with city populations from 2015 to 2018, a junction uszips table with zip codes, cities, and state names, and the avocado table with weekly sales, date, average price, total volume and year.
-These databases were loaded into MongoDB.
-Include reason for using
+After extracting and transforming the data, we were left with three data frames, the population with city populations, a junction uszips table with zip codes, cities, and state names, and the avocado table with weekly sales, date, average price, total volume and year.
+These databases were loaded into SQL primarily because of the structure of the data and how easily queries could be run.
+Joins could be made between any of the tables to show information such as how many sales were made in a certain city in a certain year or seeing the population compared to total volume to help with advertising.

 Queries